vibetix/Synkturt-Text-To-Speech/README.md

 ---

 <div align="center">
-  Made with ❤️ by the Synkturt Team
+  Made with ❤️ by the Vibetix
 </div>
 - **Dashboard**: Interactive TTS editor with transcript viewer
 - **Login**: Email/password login with social auth placeholders